-Determination of the timing of the extinction of Otodus megalodon is a necessary step in identifying potential causal factors contributing to its demise.
+Determination of the timing of the extinction of Otodus megalodon is a necessary step in identifying potential causal factors contributing to its demise (Pimiento and Clements, 2014; Pimiento et al., 2016).
 Although testing various hypotheses in a quantitative manner is beyond the scope of this article, some comments regarding potential biotic and physical drivers are appropriate.
-Abiotic drivers such as changes in climate, upwelling, currents, sea level, and paleogeography are possible determinants in the decline of the otodontid lineage.
-Physical events coincident with an Early Pliocene extinction include: 1) a decrease in upwelling in the eastern North Pacific (Barron, 1998), 2) increased seasonality of marine climates (Hall, 2002); 3) a period of climatic warming and permanent El- Niño like conditions in the equatorial Pacific (Wara et al., 2005; Fedorov et al., 2013), 4) followed by Late Pliocene global cooling (Zachos et al., 2001), 5) initiation of closure of the Panama seaway and restriction of currents and east-west dispersal among marine organisms (Collins et al., 1996; Haug et al., 2001), and 6) stable eustatic sea level during the Early Pliocene, 7) followed by eustatic sea level fall related to initial glaciation during the Late Pliocene (Miller et al., 2005).
+Abiotic drivers such as changes in climate, upwelling, currents, sea level, and paleogeography are possible determinants in the decline of the otodontid lineage (Pimiento et al., 2016).
+Physical events coincident with a "mid"-Pliocene extinction include: 1) a decrease in upwelling in the eastern North Pacific (Barron, 1998), 2) increased seasonality of marine climates (Hall, 2002); 3) a period of climatic warming and permanent El-Niño like conditions in the equatorial Pacific (Wara et al., 2005; Fedorov et al., 2013), 4) followed by late Pliocene global cooling (Zachos et al., 2001), 5) initiation of closure of the Panama seaway and restriction of currents and east-west dispersal among marine organisms (Collins et al., 1996; Haug et al., 2001), and 6) stable eustatic sea level during the early Pliocene, 7) followed by eustatic sea level fall related to initial glaciation during the late Pliocene (Miller et al., 2005).
 Some of these changes in oceanic circulation and upwelling were regional, and therefore do not represent likely causes in the extinction of O. megalodon (if the extinction was indeed globally synchronous; e.g. Pimiento and Clements, 2014); however, these events may have been, in part, responsible for range fragmentation.
-Long term cooling following the middle Miocene Climatic Optimum (Zachos et al., 2001) cannot be excluded as a contributing factor and certainly may have reduced the geographic range of this species (Purdy, 1996; Dickson and Graham, 2004; but see Pimiento and Balk, 2016; Ferrón, 2017).
-Within the eastern North Pacific (ENP), many "archaic" marine mammal taxa became extinct towards the end of the Pliocene (~2 Ma; Boessenecker, 2013b, 2013a), but the extinction of O. megalodon predated this (~5-4 Ma;
+Long term cooling following the middle Miocene Climatic Optimum (Zachos et al., 2001) cannot be excluded as a contributing factor and certainly may have reduced the geographic range of this species (Purdy, 1996; Dickson and Graham, 2004; but see Pimiento et al., 2016; Ferrón, 2017).
+A robust analysis of worldwide geographic distribution in O. megalodon found no change in the latitudinal distribution coincident with changes in global climate (Pimiento et al., 2016).
+The lack of evidence for a climatic driver of O. megalodon extinction suggests that a biotic driver is probably responsible (Pimiento et al., 2016).
+Within the eastern North Pacific (ENP), many "archaic" marine mammal taxa became extinct during the early Pleistocene (Gelasian stage, ~2 Ma; Boessenecker, 2013a, 2013b), but the extinction of O. megalodon predated this ( $\sim 3.51$ Ma).
+The appearance of the modern marine mammal fauna appears to have occurred by the early Pliocene in the North Atlantic and western South Pacific (Whitmore, 1994; Fitzgerald, 2005; Boessenecker, 2013a), suggesting globally asymmetric origination of modern marine mammal genera and species (Boessenecker, 2013a), in contrast with an apparently synchronous extinction of O. megalodon (Pimiento and Clements, 2014; this study).
+Many extant genera of cetaceans first appeared during the Pliocene (Fordyce and Muizon, 2001), apparently temporally coincident with the extinction of O. megalodon, but with uncertain relevance.
+Other biotic effects have been hypothesized to have affected or been driven by O. megalodon.
+Recently described macrophagous sperm whales appear to have been diverse worldwide in the middle and late Miocene, were similar in size to O. megalodon, and were likely competing apex predators (Lambert et al., 2010).
+A high diversity of small-bodied baleen whales during the middle